Don't Sleep in the Subway: Background

 The song was constructed from three different sections of music previously composed by Hatch; it changes in musical style from pop to symphonic and then, for the chorus, to a Beach Boys-like melody.

 In the lyrics the narrator advises her sweetheart against storming out after an argument due to his "foolish pride".
 If he does, he will "sleep in the subway" or "stand in the pouring rain" merely to prove his point.
 Although in Scotland there has long existed the Glasgow Subway metro line, in England the term "subway" refers to a pedestrian underpass rather than to an underground transit system.
 Hatch employed the term in the North American sense.
-According to the song's co-writer Jackie Trent the title lyric was suggested by the 1961–62 Broadway musical Subways Are for Sleeping.

-'Don't Sleep in the Subway' peaked at No.5 on the US charts in July 1967, becoming Clark's final US Top Ten single and was also, for three consecutive weeks, the second of her two No.1 hits on the Billboard Easy Listening chart, following the 1966 release of 'I Couldn't Live Without Your Love'.
+According to the song's co-writer Jackie Trent, the title lyric was suggested by the 1961–62 Broadway musical Subways Are for Sleeping.
+"Don't Sleep in the Subway" peaked at No. 5 on the US charts in July 1967, becoming Clark's final US Top Ten single.
+It was also, for three consecutive weeks, the second of her two No. 1 hits on the Billboard Easy Listening chart, following the 1966 release of "I Couldn't Live Without Your Love".

-In the UK where her previous single 'This Is My Song' had given Clark her best chart showing with two weeks at No.1, 'Don't Sleep in the Subway' had a July 1967 chart peak of No.12, a decline in Clark's UK chart profile which would continue until Clark made her last UK Top 40 appearance 'Song of My Life', which peaked at No.32 in March 1971.
-(Clark would subsequently peak at No.47 UK with 'I Don't Know How to Love Him' in 1972 and in 1988 a remix of her 1964 recording 'Downtown' would peak at No.10 UK.)
-'Don't Sleep in the Subway' reached No.3 in Rhodesia, No.5 in Canada, No.7 in New Zealand, No.10 in South Africa and No.16 in Germany.
-In Australia, it was at No.1 on the charts dated 16 and 23 September 1967, marking Clark's final appearance at No.1 on an official national chart.
+In the UK, where Clark's previous single, "This Is My Song", had given Clark her best chart showing with two weeks at No. 1, "Don't Sleep in the Subway" reached a July 1967 chart peak of No. 12.
+This was a decline in Clark's UK chart profile that would continue until Clark made her last UK Top 40 appearance with "Song of My Life", which peaked at No. 32 in March 1971.
+(In the UK, Clark would subsequently peak in 1972 with "I Don't Know How to Love Him" at No. 47.
+In 1988, a remix of her 1964 recording "Downtown" peaked at No. 10.)
+"Don't Sleep in the Subway" reached No. 3 in Rhodesia, No. 5 in Canada, No. 7 in New Zealand, No. 10 in South Africa, and No. 16 in Germany.
+In Australia, it reached No. 1 on the charts dated 16 and 23 September 1967, marking Clark's final appearance at the top of an official Australian pop chart.

-Cited by Clark—with "I Couldn't Live Without Your Love"—as her favourite of her hits, "Don't Sleep in the Subway" has also been recorded by Betty Chung, Rita Hovink, Marilyn Maye, Matt Monro, Patti Page, Frank Sinatra, Caterina Valente, and Mari Wilson.
+Along with "I Couldn't Live Without Your Love", Clark has cited "Don't Sleep in the Subway" among her personal favourite hits.
+The latter has also been recorded by Betty Chung, Rita Hovink, Marilyn Maye, Matt Monro, Patti Page, Frank Sinatra, Caterina Valente, and Mari Wilson.
 A Spanish rendering, "No duermas en el metro", was recorded by both Gelu (es) and Los Stop (es).
-Siw Malmkvist recorded the Swedish rendering "Sov inte på tunnelbanan" (Swedish lyrics by Peter Himmelstrand) in 1970.
+Siw Malmkvist recorded the Swedish version, "Sov inte på tunnelbanan" (Swedish lyrics by Peter Himmelstrand), in 1970.